Joop Wilhelmus

 Johannes Cornelis Christiaan "Joop" Wilhelmus (7 January 1943 – c.
-9 September 1994) was a Dutch pornographer and entrepreneur, known for co-founding and publishing pornographic magazine Chick, founding and publishing child pornography magazine Lolita, and for pedophile advocacy.
+9 September 1994) was a Dutch pornographer and entrepreneur, known for co-founding and publishing pornographic magazine Chick, founding and publishing child pornography magazine Lolita.

 Personal life

 Wilhelmus received an upbringing based on radical left principles.
 He was a teacher and started his career by publishing Provo-like journals.
 Wilhelmus advocated complete sexual freedom, and became a well-known advocate of free sexual morality.
 Together with Peter Johannes Muller (of Candy magazine), Wilhelmus broke the taboo of sexuality in the Netherlands.
 Wilhelmus also aggressively attacked women's shelters for abused women, and published the confidential addresses of these shelters.
 Wilhelmus started sex shops and a 'stimulus society' in a cellar in Utrecht that allowed couples to engage in partner swapping.
 Wilhelmus was married and had four children; three daughters and one son.
 Wilhelmus' wife shared his philosophy regarding adult and child sexuality.